Building a React SharePoint starter kit

 Then running npm run deploy will regenerate our ./build folder, delete the old build folder on the SharePoint folder, and upload the new build folder files.

-Users can them simply be given the URL to the index.html file, ie:
+Users can then simply be given the URL to the index.html file, i.e.:

 http://my-sharepoint-prod.com/sites/mysite/MyProjectFolder/index.html